wardle/go-terminology/README.md

 About go-terminology
 ===============
-This is a simple proof-of-concept project that will eventually turn into a terminology server.
+This is a SNOMED terminology server.
 It replaces an older java-based microservice [rsterminology](https://github.com/wardle/rsterminology) and is, as far as I know, the first Golang implementation of SNOMED-CT.
+It uses protobuf as its persistence data structure.

-At present it is still in development and is not ready for production use.
+It is still in active development but is now in production-use.
+It can drive a [fast free-text search engine](https://github.com/wardle/rsterminology2) by exporting an optimised protobuf-based index.
 It can import a SNOMED-CT distribution and has no runtime dependencies except a filesystem.
-Importantly, it will support read-only operation from a shared filesystem making it ideal for use as a scalable microservice.
+Importantly, it supports read-only operation from a shared filesystem making it ideal for use as a scalable microservice.

 *Mark*